at what expense?

 It is fucked up because all of a sudden this ‘winning’ thing we are focused on begins to infringe upon our Life purpose or maybe instead of saying purpose – the soul of who and what we are.

-You may look at winning as a means to survive, but afterwards – maybe not hard to plan success_and_happinessimmediately but at some point – you realize you have to be accountable for what you have done under the guise of ‘surviving.’
+You may look at winning as a means to survive, but afterwards – maybe not immediately but at some point – you realize you have to be accountable for what you have done under the guise of ‘surviving.’

 I don’t really care how you define ‘life purpose’, but, simplistically, most of us want to reflect upon our lives not only looking at some version of success, but, more importantly, at the quality of the success.